 Society generally was intolerant of same-sex sexual conduct, and many churches condemned it.
-Most LGBT persons were not open about their sexual orientation or gender identity.
-The Grenada Caribbean HIV/AIDS program (GrenCHAP) participated on the national AIDS council, served as an advocate for LGBT persons and at-risk populations, and experienced no impediments to its operations.
+Most LGBTI persons were not open about their sexual orientation or gender identity.
+The Grenada Caribbean HIV/AIDS program (GrenCHAP) participated on the national AIDS council, served as an advocate for LGBTI persons and at-risk populations, and experienced no impediments to its operations.
+There were no gay pride events.